 Tax policy has an important role to play in enhancing equity through policies to address the distribution of income and wealth.
 With rising public revenue needs and increasing inequalities since the start of the pandemic, governments have started turning to new or under-utilised sources of tax revenue that could be compatible with inequality reduction objectives.
 In this context, taxes on personal capital income and property will likely need to play a bigger role in the future.
 More specifically, there has been an increasing focus on top income and wealth taxation.
 Reforms in this area will require carefully measuring the effective tax burden on households at the top of the income and the wealth distribution, and examining the drivers of lower effective tax rates on the wealthiest households.
-In particular, a better understanding of existing tax arbitrage and avoidance opportunities, including those with a cross-border dimension, will be key to identifying reform options that could help ensure that the wealthiest households pay their fair share of tax.
-In the longer run, the priority will be to ensure that tax systems are adapted to future challenges and can continue to deliver on their equity objectives.
+In particular, a better understanding of existing tax arbitrage and avoidance opportunities, including those with a cross-border dimension, will be key to identifying reform options that could help ensure that tax systems are adapted to future challenges and can continue to deliver on their equity objectives.
 Indeed, structural trends that are shaping the future, including automation and digitalisation, could make it more difficult for tax systems to achieve their equity objectives if reforms are not undertaken.
 Automation may have a positive effect on productivity but could also lead to further increases in inequality and have long-term implications for revenues from labour taxes.
 Digitalisation will also pose significant challenges to the functioning of personal tax systems by facilitating taxpayer mobility as well as the rise of new forms of work and types of assets.